 For college students, that help may come from friends, family members, significant others, etc., but in some cases, help is needed from a trained professional.
 Counseling is a process that can help people identify more effective strategies both to cope with difficult situations and to achieve their goals.
 While some people who seek counseling have chronic emotional difficulties, most are dealing with normal life events and are simply in need of an objective listener - someone who doesn't judge and who can help them see new alternatives.

 Individual counseling is basically a collaborative effort between you and your counselor.
 Our goal is to provide an open, supportive, and confidential environment for you to address the issues that are concerning you.

 First time appointments must be made in person in our office from 12-4 PM Monday through Friday.
-Please allow at least 20 minutes to fill out the necessary paperwork.
+Please allow at least 35 minutes (and during busy times, up to an hour) to fill out the necessary paperwork and briefly meet with one of our counselors.
 Our office is located on the second floor of Howard Hall (Room 228).

 If you are faced with a crisis situation, you can call our main number (790-7950) any time of the day or night and you will be directed to our support services.
 If someone is in imminent danger, call campus police on 911 or 790-1900.

 The following services are provided at no charge to the student: